 The Soldier On Women’s Program is thrilled to be WAM’s 2017 beneficiary and honored to work with a program that is so passionate about improving the lives of females.
 Their generous donation will allow Soldier On to continue to provide services and support to homeless female veterans, including groups within the program and follow up case management services after women have successfully transitioned into the community.
 Soldier On Women’s Program simply would not exist without benevolent donors such as WAM, and we are absolutely delighted to be a part of this experience.Sara Scoco

 2017 The Last Wife Beneficiary

-In keeping with WAM’s double philanthropic mission, a portion of proceeds from this production will be donated to WAM’s thirteenth beneficiary, the Soldier On Women’s Program.
+In keeping with WAM’s double philanthropic mission, a portion of proceeds from this production which amounted to $9000 was donated to WAM’s thirteenth beneficiary, the Soldier On Women’s Program.